status-im/nimbus-eth2/README.md

 #### PCRE

-If you don't already have it, you will also need PCRE to build Nimbus.
+If you don't already have it, you will also need PCRE to build nim-beacon-chain.

 ```bash
 # MacOS with Homebrew